nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/beautiful-new-tabs-changelog.md

 ## Beautiful New Tabs Changelog

+### 2.0.4 (Jan.
+27, 2026)

+- Adds icons next to the list of Nazario Software apps
+- Formats onboarding steps for iOS
+- Requires macOS 12.4

 ### 2.0.3 (November 2025)

 - Adds links to [other Nazario Software apps](/).
 Check them out!